 And then: marketing in moderation.
 First analyze the target group, then spread the marketing message accordingly.
 And always keep in mind: Good advertising works above all through trust.
 And how to win this is shown by the following example:

 Some time ago I got per eMail an apology from a mail-order company where I had ordered something some time ago.
 In the end, I almost ordered something: Because the ostensible apology was just a perfectly camouflaged marketing message.

-The eMail was simply "sorry" in the subject provided.
-"Yikes, that's why" I thought and clicked on it.
+The eMail was simply provided with "apology" in the subject.
+"Why, why?"
+I thought and clicked on it.
 Then I read:

 Hello, Due to a technical problem yesterday, not every customer was able to easily order.
 Therefore, and for the inconvenience caused to you, I would like to apologize to you first of all.
 Since your satisfaction is most important to me, today I have a very special offer for you as a small indemnity: Article XY for only 7,79 EUR without shipping costs instead of the usual 13,90 EUR.
 Order now article XY - Only 3 days valid.
 I hope that I can continue to convince you as a loyal customer of our advantages ...

 Just a click - and what happens then?